-Like population growth, the region's total economic output has increased at a slower rate compared to the state and nation.
+Similar to population growth, the region's total economic output has increased more slowly than the state and nation.
 The region displayed 12.3% growth in real gross regional product (GRP) from 2001 - 2017, compared to 27.8% growth in Virginia and 33.8% in the US (Table 2).
 Within the region, there have been differences in economic performance, with the Blacksburg-Christiansburg-Radford MSA being the smallest MSA in terms of real GRP but having the fastest growth rates in the region (Table 2).

-9 Source: US Census Bureau, Longitudinal Employer-Household Dynamics OnTheMap, 2018.
+&lt;sup>9 Source: US Census Bureau, Longitudinal Employer-Household Dynamics OnTheMap, 2018.
 Retrieved from https://onthemap.ces.census.gov/.
 Note: Overlay arrows do not indicate directionality of worker flow between home and employment locations.